Antonia Novello: Later years

 After leaving the position of Surgeon General, Novello remained in the regular corps of the Public Health Service.
 She was assigned to the United Nations Children's Fund (UNICEF) as Special Representative for Health and Nutrition from 1993 to 1996 reverting to her permanent two-star rank of rear admiral.
 In 1996, she became visiting professor of health policy and management at the Johns Hopkins School of Hygiene and Public Health.
 She retired from the Public Health Service and the PHSCC shortly after with the grade of vice admiral.

-In 1999, Governor of New York George Pataki appointed Novello as the Commissioner of Health for the State of New York.
+In 1999, Governor of New York George Pataki appointed Novello as Commissioner of the New York State Department of Health.
 She served until 2006.

 From 2008 to 2014, Novello was vice president of Women and Children Health and Policy Affairs at Disney Children's Hospital at Florida Hospital in Orlando, Florida.

+On June 26, 2009, in a plea deal with prosecutors, Novello pleaded guilty to one felony count of filing a false instrument involving a worker's duties.
+Her guilty plea was accepted by the court on August 13, 2009.
+She was sentenced to pay $22,500 in restitution, a $5,000 fine, and spend 250 hours doing community service at a medical clinic for uninsured patients.
+Outside the court immediately after the sentencing, her lawyer called the crime an "administrative processing offense – nothing else."
+On March 31, 2022, by order of the Albany County Court, Judge Roger D. McDonough, the records were sealed.

 As of December 31, 2014, Novello retired from her position as an executive director of public health policy at Florida Hospital - Orlando.